ArshitG/Database-Design-Ecommerce/README.md

 ## INDEXING

-Now I want to create some index for better optimization and faster query results.
+Now I want to create some indexes for better optimization and faster query results.
 I am going to take some columns that are often used and create indexes on those.

 `CREATE INDEX idx_product_name ON products(product_name,inventory);`

 `CREATE INDEX idx_state ON address(state);`

-`CREATE INDEX idx_email ON customers(first_name,last_name,email);`
+`CREATE INDEX idx_name_email ON customers(first_name,last_name,email);`

 ## VIEWS

-These are some views that I have chosen to add into the database, simply for better efficiency as these are some things that are required occasionally.
+These are some views that I have chosen to add into the database, simply for better efficiency as these are some things that are queried occasionally.

 This view can be used to check the product inventory.